Dependent Random Partitions by Shrinking Toward an Anchor: Empirical Application: Return to Education

-As the probability mass function of the shrinkage partition distribution is available in closed form, the full suite of standard MCMC algorithms are available to sample from the posterior distribution.
+As the pmf of the SP distribution is available in closed form, the full suite of standard MCMC algorithms are available to sample from the posterior distribution.
 Our approach for updating the cluster labels is a P\'olya urn Gibbs sampler based on \citet{neal2000markov}'s Algorithm 8.
-One caveat is that the SP distribution is not exchangeable, so its full pmf --- or, at least, the part of the pmf involving the current item and any item allocated after it according to the permutation $\perm$ --- must be computed.
+One caveat is that the SP distribution is not exchangeable, so its full pmf --- or, at least, the part involving the current item and any item allocated after it according to the permutation $\perm$ --- must be computed.
+Specific MCMC details are given in Appendix \ref{sec:MCMC_Algo}.

-Recall that we have $T$ years and therefore $T$ partitions $\partition_1, \ldots, \partition_T$.
+Recall that we have $T$ years with partitions $\partition_1, \ldots, \partition_T$.
 We now discuss three specifications for the joint prior distribution for $\partition_1, \ldots, \partition_T$.
 We first consider independent random partitions in Section \ref{sec:single} and use this model as a means to compare the SP distribution with the CPP and the LSP.
 We then consider hierarchically and temporally dependent random partitions in Sections \ref{sec:hierarchical} and \ref{sec:temporal}, respectively.